JavaDawid/codingchallenges/README.md

 It's a popular 3X3 strategic board game for two players.
+In my version also you can play with player AI vs player AI.
 ![1](https://github.com/JavaDawid/codingchallenges/assets/122672760/67fc84b1-d1c4-4409-b022-76ee6b0c5ee9)

+## INSTALATION ##

+To run the game you should have a development environment set up with JUnit support.
+Below are the general steps to install the Tic-Tac-Toe :